perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 (with 2 registered patches, see perl -V for more detail)
 ```

 I tend to avoid the system versions of things so I don't mess up whatever they are doing.
 I don't want to install an incompatible module then wonder why I can't boot, for example.
 With my own version, I can adjust and modify it anyway I like without affecting what the system needs for itself.
-For those same reasons, [Apple recommends installing your own *perl*](https://www.effectiveperlprogramming.com/2015/11/apple-recommends-installing-your-own-perl/).

 I want to install my own *perl* for as many versions I can get.
 I need the system *perl* to get at least one other *perl*, then I can use the one I installed.